zakattack02/Whisper-Script/JELLYFIN_PLUGIN_PLAN.md

 ## Questions to Answer

-1. Do you want to keep Python script or go pure C#?
+1. ✅ ~~Do you want to keep Python script or go pure C#?~~ **ANSWERED: Pure C# with Whisper.NET**
-2. Should it auto-generate on library scan or only manual/scheduled?
+2. ⏳ Should it auto-generate on library scan or only manual/scheduled? **TODO: Implement both options**
-3. Do you want to package Python environment with plugin?
+3. ✅ ~~Do you want to package Python environment with plugin?~~ **N/A - No Python needed**
-4. Target Jellyfin version?
-(10.8.x or 10.9.x)
+4. ✅ ~~Target Jellyfin version?
+(10.8.x or 10.9.x)~~ **ANSWERED: 10.8.x (.NET 8.0)**

+## Performance Considerations

+- Model caching prevents re-downloads
+- Consider GPU acceleration for faster processing
+- Queue system to prevent overload
+- Configurable batch size for library scans
+- Progress reporting for user feedback